wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

 *   In estimating---

-    *   (a) The number of subscribers to the rules of a society for the purposes of [section 4][5] or [section 7][8] of this Act, or to the rules of a branch or group of branches for the purposes of [section 3][70] of the [Incorporated Societies Amendment Act 1920][71]; or
+    *   (a) the number of subscribers to the rules of a society for the purposes of [section 4][5] or [section 7][8] of this Act, or to the rules of a branch or group of branches for the purposes of [section 3][65] of the Incorporated Societies Amendment Act 1920; or

-    *   (b) The number of members of a society for the purposes of [section 4][5] or [section 25][29] of this Act or of a branch for the purposes of [section 2][72] or [section 3][70] of the [Incorporated Societies Amendment Act 1920][71]---
+    *   (b) the number of members of a society for the purposes of [section 4][5] or [section 25][29] of this Act or of a branch for the purposes of [section 2][66] or [section 3][65] of the Incorporated Societies Amendment Act 1920---

     every corporate body that is a subscriber or member shall be taken as the equivalent of 3 subscribers or 3 members, as the case may require.

-    Section 31 was substituted, as from 5 November 1971, by section 6 Incorporated Societies Amendment Act 1971 (1971 No 43).
+    Section 31: replaced, on 5 November 1971, by section 6 of the Incorporated Societies Amendment Act 1971 (1971 No 43).

 ##### 32 Registrar

-*   (1) The Governor-General may from time to time appoint some person to be the Registrar of Incorporated Societies, and may make regulations, consistent with this Act, prescribing the duties and powers of the Registrar.
+*   (1) The Governor-General may from time to time appoint some person to be the Registrar of Incorporated Societies, and may, by Order in Council, make regulations, consistent with this Act, prescribing the duties and powers of the Registrar.

     (2) The Registrar so appointed may hold his office in conjunction with any other office which the Governor-General deems not incompatible therewith.

+    Section 32(1): amended, on 5 August 2013, by [section 77(3)][45] of the Legislation Act 2012 (2012 No 119).

 ##### 33 Registrar to keep register of incorporated societies